SOLEGUIDE

 Understanding UK Width Codes

-Width codes vary between the UK, American, and continental systems, which can make comparison shopping confusing.
-Here is a breakdown of each system:
+Width codes vary between the UK, American, and continental systems, which makes comparison shopping confusing.
+Here's how each system works:

 UK letter codes: